QuantEcon/imf_2024/monday/afternoon/lorenz_gini.md

 ```

-## Preamble: The Lorenz curve and Gini coefficiet
+## Preamble: The Lorenz curve and Gini coefficient

 ### Definition